-In this paper, we treat these issues from a finite sample perspective and we propose finite sample tests and confidence sets for models with unobserved and generated regressors.
+In this article, we treat these issues from a finite sample perspective and we propose finite sample tests and confidence sets for models with unobserved and generated regressors.
 We also consider a number of related problems in the more general context of linear simultaneous equations.
 To get reliable tests and confidence sets, we emphasize the derivation of truly pivotal (or boundedly pivotal) statistics, as opposed to statistics which are only asymptotically pivotal; for a general discussion of the importance of such statistics for inference, see Dufour (1997).
 We study two distinct approaches for various models considered by Pagan (1984).
-The first one is an instrument substitution method which generalizes an approach proposed by Anderson and Rubin (1949) and Fuller (1987, Section 1.4) for different (although related) problems, while the second one is based on splitting the sample.
-The instrument substitution method uses the instruments directly, instead of generated regressors, in order to test hypotheses and build confidence sets about "structural parameters".
-The second approach relies on "generated regressors", allowing a gain in degrees of freedom, and a sample split technique.
+The first one is an instrument substitution method which generalizes an approach proposed by Anderson and Rubin (1949) and Fuller (1987: Section 1.4) for different (although related) problems, while the second one is based on splitting the sample.
+The instrument substitution method uses the instruments directly, instead of generated regressors, in order to test hypotheses and build confidence sets about "structural parameters."
+The second approach relies on "generated regressors," allowing a gain in degrees of freedom, and a sample split technique.
 Depending on the problem considered, we derive either exact similar tests (and confidence sets) or conservative procedures.
-The hypotheses for which we obtain similar tests (and correspondingly similar confidence sets) include: (a) hypotheses which set the value of the unobserved (expected) variable coefficient vector [as in Anderson and Rubin (1949) and Fuller (1987)]; (b) analogous restrictions taken jointly with general linear constraints on the coefficients of the (observed) exogenous variables in the equation of interest; and (c) hypothesis about the coefficients of "surprise" variables when such variables are included in the equation.
-Tests for these hypotheses are based on Fisher-type statistics, but the confidence sets typically involve nonlinear (although quite tractable) inequalities.
+The hypotheses for which we obtain similar tests (and correspondingly similar confidence sets) include: (a) hypotheses which set the value of the unobserved (expected) variable coefficient vector (as in Anderson and Rubin, 1949, and Fuller, 1987); (b) analogous restrictions taken jointly with general linear constraints on the coefficients of the (observed) exogenous variables in the equation of interest; and (c) hypotheses about the coefficients of "surprise" variables when such variables are included in the equation.
+Tests for these hypotheses are based on Fishertype statistics, but the confidence sets typically involve nonlinear (although quite tractable) inequalities.
 For example, when only one unobserved variable (or endogenous explanatory variable) appears in the model, the confidence interval for the associated coefficient can be computed easily on finding the roots of a quadratic polynomial.
 Note that Anderson-Rubin-type methods have not previously been suggested in the context of the general Pagan (1984) setup.
-The general setup we consider here includes as special cases the ones studied by Pagan (1984), Fuller (1987) and Zivot, Startz, and Nelson (1998), allowing for structural equations which include more than one endogenous "explanatory" variable as well as exogenous variables, so the hypotheses of type (a) we consider and the associated confidence sets are in fact more general than those considered by Fuller (1987, Section 1.4) and Zivot, Startz, and Nelson (1998).
-In particular, for the case where the structural equation studied includes one endogenous explanatory variable, we extend the range of cases where close-form quadratic confidence intervals [similar to those described by Fuller (1987), Dufour (1997), and Zivot, Startz, and Nelson (1998)] are available.
+The general setup we consider here includes as special cases the ones studied by Pagan (1984), Fuller (1987), and Zivot et al. (1998), allowing for structural equations which include more than one endogenous "explanatory" variable as well as exogenous variables, so that the hypotheses of type (a) we consider and the associated confidence sets are in fact more general than those considered by Fuller (1987: Section 1.4) and Zivot et al. (1998).
+In particular, for the case where the structural equation studied includes one endogenous explanatory variable, we extend the range of cases where close-form quadratic confidence intervals (similar to those described by Fuller, 1987; Dufour, 1997; Zivot et al., 1998) are available.
 Further, problems such as those described in (b) and (c) above have not apparently been considered at all from this perspective in the earlier literature.